5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Debugging/README.md

 ## Description

-By adding debug code to ***SSDT-xxxx*** Hotpatches, it is possible to see the patch or ACPI working process on the console for debugging.
+By adding debug code to ***SSDT-xxxx*** Hotpatches, it is possible to check the working status of an ACPI table on the console for debugging.

 ## Requirements
 To use it you must install the two components: